 As with adults, mindfulness teaches the child to not obsess over their feelings, but rather be aware of their feelings, accept them, and let them go.
-Allowing to let go of 'control' and redirecting their energy into heightened calm and awareness creates emotional space, positivity, and healing.
+Allowing oneself to let go of "control" and redirecting their energy into heightened calm and awareness creates emotional space, positivity, and healing.
 Meditation, one way to practice mindfulness, helps children face stressors and manage their emotions in healthier ways.
-Increasing a child's capacity to tolerate disappointment, stress, anger, frustration, and sadness is key to helping a child thrive in the face of adversity, making him/her more productive, healthier, and happier.
+Increasing a child's capacity to tolerate disappointment, stress, anger, frustration, and sadness is key to helping a child thrive in the face of adversity, making him or her more productive, healthier, and happier.

 In working with a young boy who faced multiple challenges beyond his control at school and at home, mindfulness has been a life-saver.
 Here are his thoughts which he would like to share with other kids to encourage them to practice mindfulness too.

 By Luke P.

 There are many ways to be calm, such as taking deep breaths, counting to ten, and much more.
 Overall, I think that meditating, talking with adults, and listening to relaxing noises are a few good ways to calm myself, and here are some reasons why.